The Roman Denarius: A History Of The Iconic Silver Coin

 The Denarius During The Roman Republic

-In the early years of the Roman Republic bronze coins called aes were used.
+In the early years of the Republic bronze coins called aes were used.

 As Rome extended her power over the Italian peninsula she incorporated the Campania region, who had been using silver coins styled on the Greek drachma for several hundred years.